 Bayswater Team Leader, Alison Milton was the recipient of this year’s Innovation Award, which recognises outstanding creativity and ingenuity when addressing challenges, improving processes and/or delivering services.

-Christine Bosch nominated Alison for showing outstanding creativity and ingenuity in establishing the Communication Matters Clinic and developing Therapy Focus’ Alternate Augmentative Communication services.
+Christine Bosch nominated Alison for showing outstanding creativity and ingenuity in establishing the Communication Matters Consultancy and developing Therapy Focus’ Alternate Augmentative Communication services.
 The following is an excerpt from their nomination:

-“Alison has worked hard to ensure that her original vision has come to life by overseeing the Communication Matters Clinic.
-It is a well-run, streamlined service that benefits our staff, customers and the broader community – as the clinic is available to external customers.
+“Alison has worked hard to ensure that her original vision has come to life by overseeing the Communication Matters Consultancy.
+It is a well-run, streamlined service that benefits our staff, customers and the broader community – as the office is available to external customers.
 The innovative venture has led to an [extra] revenue stream for Therapy Focus, which has the potential to grow.”

 Pictured: 2019 Innovation Award winner, Alison Milton, with Therapy Focus Board Member, Kane Blackman.Many employees also received service awards.